ZeroIntensity/pyawaitable/docs/reference.rst

    object.

    This function expects ``PyObject **`` pointers passed to the ``...``.
-   These will then be set to :term:`borrowed references`.
+   These will then be set to :term:`borrowed reference <borrowed reference>`.
    The number of arguments passed to the ``...`` must match the sum of all *nargs* to prior :c:func:`PyAwaitable_SaveValues` calls.
 For example, if one call stored two values, and then another call stored three values, this function would expect five pointers to be passed.

    Pointers passed to the ``...`` may be ``NULL``, in which case the object at that position is skipped.